-In 2022, a materiality assessment was conducted by the SC to understand the concerns and expectations of our stakeholders.
-Through the materiality assessment, factors material to the sustainability of our business and their reporting priority level were updated.
+In FY2023, a materiality assessment was conducted by the SC to understand the concerns and expectations of our stakeholders.
+Through the materiality assessment, factors with significant impacts on the economy, environment, people and their human rights were updated.
 In this Report, we have also reported our progress in managing these factors and set related targets to improve our sustainability performance.

-Presented below are a list of material Sustainability Factors and material factor matrix applicable to our Group:
+Presented below is a list of material Sustainability Factors applicable to our Group: